GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/prevent-duplication/index.md

 ## Next steps

-Read more about filters in [Define custom rules using filters](/docs/privacy-sandbox/attribution-reporting/define-filters/).
+* Read more about filters in [Define custom rules using filters](/docs/privacy-sandbox/attribution-reporting/define-filters/).
+* Read about changing the attribution logic in  [Prioritize specific clicks, views, or conversions](/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/).